abhishek-kumar/ml-edge/2_large_language_models/README.md

-# Weeks 4 & 5 - Large Language Models
+# Large Language Models

-The first ML project we'll be developing in the LLM section is a word similarity machine.
+The first ML project we'll be developing in the LLM section is a word similarity application.

 The second project will be to create a system for predicting sentiment analysis, given a sentence.